kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Between two metaresources in conflict and therefore whose specs are to be merged into one according to a given merge strategy, the least specific metaresource of the pair dictates the merge strategy to apply.

 Metaresource kinds that implement more than one merge strategy MUST provide a way in the spec for the instances of the metaresource to specify the chosen strategy that the metaresource controller must use to calculate an effective metaresource out of two instances.
-If no merge strategy is specified, then implementations should use more-specific-wins merge strategy by default.
+If no merge strategy is specified, then implementations SHOULD use more-specific-wins merge strategy by default.

-The following subsections define a set of rules to arrange metaresources for conflict resolution, as well as the abstract process to calculate effective metaresources.
+The following subsections define a set of rules to arrange metaresources for conflict resolution, as well as an abstract process to calculate effective metaresources.

 #### Conflict resolution rules